 1. Little Black Dress — In Velvet

-For an elegant cold-weather wedding, this Marci Velvet Dress has it all.
-The velvet fabric is slightly heavier, keeping you more insulated, and the long sleeves will help your arms stay a little bit warmer.
+For an elegant cold-weather wedding, our Lace and Crochet Dresses have it all.
+The fabric is slightly heavier, keeping you more insulated, and the long sleeves will help your arms stay a little bit warmer.
 Opt for a bare-legs look if you’re going to be dancing up a storm at an indoor wedding, or add tights if you’ll be outside.
-Pair this little black dress with either silver jewelry or a colored statement piece, and you’ll be sure to dazzle at your next winter wedding.
+Pair a little black dress with either silver jewelry or a colored statement piece, and you’ll be sure to dazzle at your next winter wedding.

 2. Flowy and Fun Black Maxi Dress

 Stick with the classic black theme, but this time try a fun and flirty maxi dress.
-This Alexis Black Bell Sleeve Maxi Dress features shorter sleeves with a striking bell design, but you should still be able to stay warm with this long, flowing skirt.
+Our selection of Cute Black Dresses feature shorter sleeves with a striking bell design, but you should still be able to stay warm with this long, flowing skirt.
 The smaller, rounded neckline will also help keep the cold air out.
 Add a pair of elegant pumps, a statement lip color and perhaps a beautiful bracelet to finish off this ensemble.

 3. Dusty Pink and Detailed Dress

 Looking to branch out and add some color to your winter wardrobe?
-We think this Maisie Dusty Rose Dress is the perfect way to do it.
+We think any of our Dusty Rose Dresses are the perfect way to do it.
 The muted pink color brings a pop of brightness while still managing to look wintry and classic.
-We also think you’ll love all the details this dress brings to the table, from the lace detailing to the decorative sash.
+We also think you’ll love all the details these dress bring to the table, from the lace detailing to the decorative sash.
 Best of all?
-These long sleeves will help keep you from getting chilly.
+The long sleeves will help keep you from getting chilly.
 Grab a pair of statement earrings and your favorite pair of booties, and you’ll be ready to go.